mciepluc/cocotb-coverage/documentation/source/examples.rst

             self.underflow = (self.dut.fifo_underflow == 1)

 The main data processing routine is defined in the function *process_data()*.
-This function returns the read or written data and the status if the operation ended successfully (which depends on the FIFO satus).
+This function returns the read or written data and the status if the operation ended successfully (which depends on the FIFO status).
 The functional coverage is sampled at this function.

 .. code-block:: python